 Ms. Cornell was admitted to practice in New York, Connecticut and U.S. District Courts, Southern and Eastern Districts of New York in 1984 and to the New Jersey Bar and U.S. District Courts, District Court of New Jersey in 1990.
 She is a member of the New York and American Bar Associations, the New York County Lawyers Association, the New York State Lawyers Association and the New York Trial Lawyers Association.

+Ms. Cornell is a member of the Litigation Counsel of America and is a member of the Select General Counsel for United Educators.
 Ms. Cornell is also a member of the National Association of College and University Attorneys (NACUA), whose mission is to advance the effective practice of higher education attorneys for the benefit of the colleges and universities they serve.
 Ms. Cornell and other NACUA members have been endorsed by a Member Institution and approved by the Chair of NACUA’s Membership Committee and Board of Directors.

 Phone: 212-233-1100 | Fax: 212-233-1110

 A Fairfield University graduate with honors, Ms. Cornell received her Juris Doctorate degree from Fordham University in 1983.

 - Construction Defect